ethereum/fv-blog/_posts/2021-01-18-smtchecker-and-synthesis-of-external-functions.md

 In the upcoming weeks I also intend to release a series of posts detailing the internals of the CHC engine, which I find exciting and I hope you will too!

+## Acknowledgments

+We thank Martin Blicha and Antti Hyvärinen from Università della Svizzera italiana for their contributions to the SMTChecker's CHC engine's theory and code, as part of our ongoing research collaboration on formal verification of smart contracts.